waverlywang7/cs124/design.md

 ![](../../../../Desktop/waverlycs124/uncompleted tasksdraft.png)
 We were going to have a separate page for "Uncompleted Tasks", but we realized the switching around of headings might cause confusion.
 We just wanted the interface to be on one page that would allow you to check or uncheck any of your tasks and would let the user hide or show completed/uncompleted tasks.
+NCR: Sounds like you're trying to create tabs: here's an example of how that might look: https://www.w3.org/TR/wai-aria-practices-1.1/examples/tabs/tabs-2/tabs.html

 Also, we realized once you checked uncompleted tasks, they would become completed and we would have to have them disappear from the "Uncompleted Tasks" page.